-Elementary Education, Exceptional Student Education, Middle Grades English, Secondary English
+Elementary Education/Exceptional Student Education, Secondary English

-Goal 1: Teacher candidates will demonstrate competency of the 12 Educator Accomplished Practices
+GOAL 1: Teacher candidates will demonstrate competency of the 6 Educator Accomplished Practices

-- SLO 1/(G1): The teacher candidate will be able to provide evidence to demonstrate competency for each of the 12 FEAPs at the Synthesis Level - SLO 2/(G1): The teacher candidate will be able to provide evidence to demonstrate competency for each of the 12 FEAPs at the Validated Level
+- SLO 1/(G1): The teacher candidate will be able to provide evidence to demonstrate competency for each of the 6 FEAPs at the Synthesis Level - SLO 2/(G1): The teacher candidate will be able to provide evidence to demonstrate competency for each of the 6 FEAPs at the Validated Level

-Goal 2: Teacher candidates will successfully demonstrate the Florida Subject Area Competencies (SAC) for Program Area
+GOAL 2: Teacher candidates will successfully demonstrate the Florida Subject Area Competencies (SAC) for Program Area

-- SLO 3/(G2): The teacher candidate will provide evidence to demonstrate competency of the Florida Subject Area Competencies in program major courses as indicated in SAC matrix. - SLO 4/(G2): The teacher candidate will demonstrate competency of the Florida Subject Area Competencies by passing the Subject Area Exam.
+• SLO 3/(G2): The teacher candidate will provide evidence to

+- demonstrate competency of the Florida Subject Area Competencies in program major courses as indicated in SAC matrix. - SLO 4/(G2): The teacher candidate will demonstrate competency of the Florida Subject Area Competencies by passing the Subject Area Exam.

-Goal 3: Teacher candidates will demonstrate competency of the Reading Endorsement Competencies
+GOAL 3: Teacher candidates will demonstrate competency of the Reading Endorsement Competencies

-• SLO 5/(G3): The teacher candidate will provide evidence to demonstrate competency of all 6 Reading Competencies.
+• SLO 5/(G3): The teacher candidate will provide evidence to demonstrate competency of all Reading Competencies.

-Goal 4: Teacher candidates will demonstrate competency of the English Speakers of Other Languages Performance Standards
+GOAL 4: Teacher candidates will demonstrate competency of the English Speakers of Other Languages Competencies.

-• SLO 6/(G4): The teacher candidate will provide evidence to demonstrate competency of the 25 English Speakers of Other Languages Performance Standards.
+• SLO 6/(G4): The teacher candidate will provide evidence to demonstrate competency of all the English Speakers of Other Languages Competencies.